shaitanzx/Fooocus_extend/README.md

 Upload a photo of your face—the reference face should be uploaded here.

-Upload a reference pose image (optional)—the reference pose image will be uploaded here.
+Upload a reference pose image (optional) — the reference pose image will be uploaded here.
 Optional.

 If you don't specify a reference pose image, an image will be generated based on your request, using only the face image and the same pose as the reference image.

-IdentityNet Strength (for Accuracy)—is responsible for the accuracy of facial reproduction.
+IdentityNet strength (for fidelity) — is responsible for the accuracy of facial reproduction.

-Image Adapter Strength (for Detail)—is responsible for detail.
+Image Adapter Strength (for Detail) — is responsible for detail.

 ControlNet
-- PyraCanny—is used to detect image contours
+- PyraCanny — is used to detect image contours
-- CPDS—is used to create an image depth map
+- CPDS — is used to create an image depth map

-Start at—defines when IdentityNet begins running
+Start at — defines when IdentityNet begins running
-End at—defines when IdentityNet ends running
+End at — defines when IdentityNet ends running

 **Inswapper**